pixpilot/scaffoldfy/docs/PROMPTS.md

 ### Example: With Variables

-Template defaults can also reference variables:
+Prompt defaults can also reference variables:

 ```json
 {